Qwict/IsBin/README.md

 # The IsBin application

-This application will allow users to add books to their favorite list, view books in detail, search for isbns and authors.
+This application allows users to add books to their favorite list, view books in detail, search for isbns and authors.
 It also allows administrators to add books to the database.
 A user can register and login to the application.
 Depending on the role of a user he or she has access to different parts of the application.